Sindhu, Srikanth lose their opening matches in World Tour Finals | Sports-Games

 In the decider, Tzu Ying again led 6-3 but she stumbled to defensive errors as Sindhu levelled the score with a smash.

-The Danish won a long 35-shot rally before Srikanth caught him off guard in the front court before gaining a three-point advantage at the break.
+The Danish player won a long 35-shot rally before Srikanth caught him off guard in the front court to gain a three-point advantage at the break.

 Antonsen drew parity at 12-12 with a smash but Srikanth played a magical return to move to 14-13 and then a backhand flick took him to 16-13.
-A couple of smashes helped Srikanth to reach 19-13 and soon he grabbed five game point opportunities and sealed it with his rival going wide.
+A couple of smashes helped Srikanth reach 19-13 and soon he grabbed five game points and sealed it with his rival going wide.

-Two sensational rallies ensued with both the players winning one each before Antonsen reeled off four straight points to grab three match points.
-Srikanth saved one before hitting one long.
+After two sensational rallies, Antonsen reeled off four straight points to grab three match points.
+Srikanth saved one before hitting one long to lose the match.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)